harsh-env/Greenhouse_Gases_ETL/README.md

 # Load

 - The QucikDBD-exp_1.sql file provides a SCHEMA used for creating SQL Tables in Database named Global_Emissions".
+- The Table_names had to be modified to suit SQL structure and errors
 - Python was connected to SQL using create_engine imprted from sqlalchemy
 - Below is a snapshot of the how the dataframes were loaded onto SQL tables.
-The Table_names had to be modified to suit SQL structure and errors

 ![](https://github.com/harsh-env/Project2a-Database/blob/main/outputs/Connection_to_SQL.JPG)